How to Write Website Copy That SELLS: Guide for Founders

 That’s why, before starting a project, they’ll get you to fill in a brief.
 If you’ve never thought about your brand messaging, though, you won’t be able to do that.
 Or you’d end up giving extremely vague answers… which would then lead to extremely vague copy.

-Instead, when you’re clear on your brand message, a copywriter will be able to clarify and amplify those core concepts through your copy.
-And match your specific tone of voice.
-And, overall, craft strategic copy that actually converts.
+Instead, when you’re clear on your brand message, a copywriter will be able to clarify and amplify those core concepts through your copy, crafting words that actually SELL.

 3. You’d end up confusing your audience whenever you write or talk about your business

-When I used to offer standalone website copywriting services, my clients would obviously receive strategic words that positioned them as THE go-to solution in their dream audience’s eyes.
+When I used to offer standalone website copywriting services, my clients would obviously receive strategic words that positioned them as THE go-to solution for their target audience.

 But then I realised there was a big problem:

-sure, the website copy itself kept working in the background for them… but when those clients wrote about their business on social media, their blog, and other channels?
+sure, the website copy itself kept working in the background for them… but when my old clients wrote about their business on social media, their blog, and other channels?

 Most of them would end up muddling that core message.

-Or making their own tone of voice sound off.
-Or go from “here’s what we can do for you to “we are passionate about this and that and blah blah boring”.
+They’d start focusing on different things altogether or go from “Here’s what we can do for you” to “We are so passionate about this and that and blah blah boring”.

 And that’s something I see online ALL.
 THE.
 TIME.